-Corey J. Isenor, originally from Enfield, Nova Scotia, now lives in Lunenburg of the same province.
+Corey J. Isenor, originally from Enfield, Nova Scotia, now lives in Halifax of the same province.
 He received a Bachelors degree in Fine Arts from Mount Allison University in 2010 and following a year off, held the position of Inventions Library & Archives Coordinator at Eyelevel Gallery in Halifax, NS for 2012.
+Before returning to Halifax in 2017, he spent 5 years on the southern shore of the province, making friends, work, and a living in the communities along the ocean.

 His current studio practice concentrates heavily on film & analog photography, with a focus on the local natural environment and the relationships that exist between the landscape and its human residents as the subject matter.